How Proper Task Flow Can Help You Avoid Collaboration CollapseCameron ConawayLast Updated: February 4, 2016

 Let it be known: I love collaboration.
 I’ve spent a ridiculous amount of time studying it, and I’ve written about it for Harvard Business Review, The Guardian, and Newsweek.
 I believe the future of work depends on it, and that collaboration is the heartbeat of social impact in our increasingly globalized economy.

-These beliefs grew because I've had the privilege to travel all over the world to see collaboration work in a variety of ways.
+These beliefs grew because I’ve had the privilege to travel all over the world to see different methods of task flow and collaboration at work in a variety of ways.
 I saw it happen among grassroots nonprofits in Ethiopia and international philanthropic consulting firms; among Oxford researchers and global health activists in Bangladesh; among union representatives and striking nurses in Pennsylvania; and, most recently, I saw how collaboration among community leaders in refugee camps throughout Myanmar is truly a matter of life or death.

 But I didn’t just see and study collaboration, I’ve been part of it.
 Over the span of 9 years as an educator, I generally advocated for and participated in community, departmental, and student collaboration whenever I could—most fervently in the last few years, guided by the light of evidence suggesting that students today have 40% less empathy than those of a few generations ago (and our readers know how much I dig empathy).